Ateeb123/reservation-calendar-client/README.md

 	 - The Service exposes:
 		 - Function - **fetchCurrentfetchCurrentServerTime** - Requests the current time from the server
 		 - Function - **fetchReservationsfetchReservations** - Requests all reservation in the current month from server
-		 - Function - **createReservation** - Sends a request to the server accompaned with a json body having information about the soon-to-be-created reservation date and tenant name, to create the reservation by setting the tenant name to the the one supplied and setting the reserved flag to true.
+		 - Function - **createReservation** - Sends a request to the server accompanied with a json body having information about the soon-to-be-created reservation date and tenant name, to create the reservation by setting the tenant name to the the one supplied and setting the reserved flag to true.
-		 -  Function - **createReservation** - Sends a request to the server accompaned with a json body having information about the soon-to-be-created reservation date and tenant name, to delete the reservation by resetting the tenant name and setting the reserved flag to false.
+		 -  Function - **createReservation** - Sends a request to the server accompanied with a json body having information about the soon-to-be-created reservation date and tenant name, to delete the reservation by resetting the tenant name and setting the reserved flag to false.